 Danielle Brian is the executive director and president of the Project On Government Oversight (POGO).
 Under her leadership, the organization has grown from two employees and a budget in the thousands of dollars in 1993 to an organization with a staff of fifty and a budget of eight million.

-Ms. Brian has testified before Congress over 40 times.
+Danielle has testified before Congress over 40 times.

 In the past decade, POGO’s work has resulted in

-- saving the Office of Congressional Ethics and preventing the gutting of the Congressional Budget Office; and
+- saving the Office of Congressional Ethics and preventing the gutting of the Congressional Budget Office;

-POGO has received the highest reviews for organizational and financial performance from the three largest charity evaluators in the country: Charity Navigator, Better Business Bureau, and Greatnonprofits.org.
+POGO has received the highest reviews for organizational and financial performance from the three largest charity evaluators in the country: Charity Navigator, Better Business Bureau, and GreatNonprofits.org.

-Ms. Brian has been recognized by the National Journal as one of the top 50 people changing the game in Washington, receiving top rankings for her impact and innovation in the field of political activism.
-She is a member of the Freedom of Information Act Hall of Fame.
+Danielle has been named by Washingtonian magazine as one of the most influential people shaping good government policy; has been recognized by the National Journal as one of the top 50 people changing the game in Washington, receiving top rankings for her impact and innovation in the field of political activism; and was inducted into the Freedom of Information Act Hall of Fame.